Is French Press Coffee Bad for you?

 French Press is the most rewarding and simple coffee brewing method.
 With the French Press, you can prepare a rich and bold cup of Coffee without having a lot of fuss.

 But Is French Press coffee bad for the health?
 This is the hottest question in the coffee World.
-Every French press lover wants to know that is there any harmful effects of the French Press on their health.
+Every French press lover wants to know if the French Press has any harmful effects on their health.
 But some die-hard fans of Cafetiere simply don’t care.

 I came to know about some interesting facts during my research which I am going to share with you.